Game of the Generals: Moves

 There is also no predetermined order of play.
 The players can decide who goes first; afterward, they take their turns alternately.
 Each player can move only one piece per turn.

 All pieces have the same move: one square forward, backward, or sideways, as long as it is not blocked by the board's edge or by another friendly piece.
 A piece cannot move into a square already occupied by a friendly piece.
 A piece cannot move diagonally nor move two or more squares away from its original position.

 If a piece moves adjacent to (in front of, behind, or to the side of, but not diagonally from) an opposing piece, the piece that was stationary can be moved to *challenge* the opposing piece by entering and occupying the adjacent enemy-occupied square.

-For the result of the challenge, a neutral arbiter examines both pieces and removes the lower-ranking piece without showing the winning player the identity of that eliminated losing piece.
-If the two opposing pieces are of equal rank, both pieces are eliminated and the square they were on becomes unoccupied.
+For the result of the challenge, a neutral Arbiter examines both pieces and removes (eliminates) the lower-ranking piece without showing the winning player the identity of that eliminated losing piece.
+If the two opposing pieces are of equal rank, both pieces are eliminated (called a "split") and the square they were on becomes unoccupied.

-Challenges and arbitration
+Challenges, maneuvering, and arbitration

-Each piece can challenge an opposing piece directly adjacent in front, behind, or to either side of it (identical, in effect, to the way it moves).
+Each piece can "challenge" an opposing piece directly adjacent in front, behind, or to either side of it.
+This is identical, in effect, to the way it moves.
 Thus, a piece does not directly threaten an opposing piece that is situated diagonally to it.
 However, a piece known or thought to be more assertive can restrict the movement of a weaker opposing piece that is situated diagonally to it by threatening to eliminate it if it moves to a square adjacent to that of the stronger piece.

+A player can prevent or evade a challenge by moving his threatened piece to a square away from or diagonal to an adjacent enemy piece.
+This can result in a chase of the evading piece over various squares of the playing area as an assertive player tries to threaten the evading piece with elimination.

+On any subsequent turn, an aggressive player can decide to restrict or trap an evading enemy piece by moving another of his pieces to a square diagonal to the enemy piece.
+It might be necessary for that aggressive player to force the evading enemy piece to the edge of the board or adjacent to another enemy piece to immobilize it.
+When the trapped enemy piece is moved to a square already threatened by (directly adjacent to) one of the entrapping pieces, it can then be challenged.

 A player initiates a challenge by placing their piece on the adjacent square where an opposing piece is located.